 Rayonier recognizes its responsibility toward the environment and the communities in which we operate.
-Our commitment to socially responsible and sustainable practices is an integral part of how we do business and is aligned with our mission, vision and values - to provide industry-leading financial returns to our shareholders while serving as a responsible steward of the environment and a beneficial partner to the communities in which we operate.
+Our commitment to socially responsible and sustainable practices is an integral part of how we do business and is aligned with our corporate mission - to provide industry-leading financial returns to our shareholders while serving as a responsible steward of the environment and a beneficial partner to the communities in which we operate.
 The Board understands that its continued oversight of our Company's commitment to the principles of social and environmental sustainability is of increasing importance to shareholders, as well as other constituencies.
-In 2019, the Nominating Committee, which has historically overseen Rayonier's corporate governance policies and practices, assumed oversight responsibility for the Company's policies, programs and strategies related to ESG matters.
-Also in 2019, Rayonier formed an internal ESG Working Group comprised of subject matter experts.
-The ESG Working Group is an interdisciplinary clearinghouse for our ESG short-and-long-term goals, initiatives and strategy(ies).
+Our Nominating Committee has oversight responsibility for the Company's policies, programs and strategies related to ESG matters.
+Rayonier also has an internal ESG Working Group comprised of subject matter experts, which is responsible for our ESG short-and long-term goals, initiatives and strategies.

-The Nominating Committee is focused on reviewing the Company's ESG-related disclosure as well as reviewing ESG-related matters significant to the Company and overseeing the formulation of our ESG strategy(ies) and goals.
+In 2020, the Nominating Committee continued its focus on reviewing the Company's ESG-related disclosure as well as reviewing ESG-related matters significant to the Company and overseeing the formulation of our ESG strategies and goals.
+Additionally, we continued our commitment to increase transparency by publishing our first-ever Environmental and Social Report, as well as aligning our disclosure to the Sustainability Accounting Standards Board (SASB).